 “I took a look at eight LPs.
 I managed to find five strains of flower,” she said, noting some higher THC strains are being transferred from the medical supply to the rec market.

 While LPs can potentially make more money per gram selling to patients, Curley said strict advertising regulations mean LPs need to get their weed into provincial stores in order to gain brand recognition.

 Reached by VICE, Tilray, which had a market cap as high as $20 billion in September but has seen its stock drop by about half since its record high, said it expects to have more flower and oil varieties available “soon.”

 “We have received an unusually high volume of orders on Tilray medical cannabis products this month.
 In anticipation of a potential stock-out of whole flower, we proactively informed patients of this temporary supply interruption which resulted in an additional high volume of orders on oil and capsule varieties, as well,” said Tilray spokeswoman Chrissy Roebuck.

 CannTrust, which was also out of flower for medical patients as of Friday, told VICE it is “working hard to fix this urgently” and had increased the number of third-party testing labs it works with in order to restock more quickly.

 Wyonch told VICE the supply shortage amounts to part of the growing pains of legalization.
-In the meantime, she said it will take years to eliminate the black market—one of the primary goals the government has cited for legalization cannabis.
+In the meantime, she said it will take years to eliminate the black market—one of the primary goals the government has cited for legalizing cannabis.

-“LPs basically need to grow as much weed as possible,” and the government shouldn’t stand in their way, she said.
+“LPs basically need to grow as much weed possible,” and the government shouldn’t stand in their way, she said.

 Follow Manisha Krishnan on Twitter.